-Chip Hester enters his first season as an assistant football coach for the North Carolina A&T program.
-Hester will be responsible for coaching the Aggies wide receivers.
+Chip Hester enters his second season as an assistant football coach for the North Carolina A&T program.
+Hester earned a promotion prior to the 2015 season when he was named the program's offensive coordinator.
+He will still be responsible for coaching the Aggies wide receivers as well.

 Hester previously spent 11 seasons (2002-12) at NCAA Division II Catawba College in Salisbury, N.C., as its head football coach.
 His 70 wins placed him second on Catawba’s all-time wins list and his .588 winning percentage stands fourth all-time.

 He came to Catawba as an assistant under then head coach David Bennett in 1995.
 Hester served in that capacity for seven seasons before becoming Catawba’s head coach.
 His duties prior to becoming head coach were to coordinate the passing game, coach the wide receivers and coordinate all football recruiting.
 In addition to his football duties, Hester also served as assistant athletic director for compliance and an advisor for the Fellowship of Christian Athletes programs.

 For three of his years as an assistant, he was a part of the South Atlantic Conference Coaching Staff of the Year.
 The Indians won back-to-back conference titles in 2000 and 2001 and qualified for the playoffs from 1999-2002, advancing to the semifinals in 2001.

 As a rookie head coach in 2002 he led the Indians to the SAC title and an NCAA playoff berth.
 The Indians were also a playoff team in 2003 after winning the conference.
 Four seasons later, Hester was named SAC and AFCA Region Coach of the Year after guiding the Indians to an 11-2 mark, a league championship and a berth in the playoffs for the fourth straight year.